cammarosano/miniRT/README.md

 ![checker_side](images/checker_side.bmp)

-This project is an (insane) introduction to computer graphic proposed by [42](https://www.42.fr/).
+This project is an (insane) introduction to computer graphics proposed by [42](https://www.42.fr/).

 A raytracer written in C, from scratch.
 It makes use, though, of the [MiniLibX](https://www.google.com) library, that simplifies the interface with the X-Window.

-A scene containing one the following primitive shapes can be rendered:
+A scene containing the following primitive shapes can be rendered: sphere, plane, square, cylinder and triangle.
-- sphere
-- plane
-- square
-- cylinder
-- triangle

 Multiple points of view (cameras) and multiple lightspots are handled.

 The bonus version of the project has the following additional features: